Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

 \subsection{System-Level Guardrails}

-While Verification Mechanisms ensure a system's functional quality, \textbf{System-Level Guardrails} address the profound risks of control and safety.
-As agents evolve from passive tools to autonomous entities with significant \textit{affordances} (such as internet access or code execution), the failure mode shifts from merely ``incorrect behavior'' to potentially \textbf{catastrophic consequences}.
+While Verification ensures functional quality, system-level guardrails address control and safety risks.
+As agents evolve from passive tools to autonomous entities with significant affordances, failure modes shift from incorrect behavior to potentially catastrophic consequences.